nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_7_line_full.md

 during configured working hours.

-The line graph shows the total number of calls that have not entered the queue by maximum number of calls waiting in queue reached in queues selected during working hours.
+The line graph shows the total number of calls that have not entered the queue because maximum number of calls waiting in queue was reached.

 If no queue has been selected, no data will be shown.

 The chart can contain a maximum of 8 sections.
-Tails exceeding this number will be displayed in `Others` section.
+Queues exceeding this number will be displayed in `Others` section.

 If present, click the `View details` button to view